-With regard to trajectory, maricultural and aquacultural practices in the Yellow Sea have not changed significantly during the Phase II project.
-However, the project developed and tested more sustainable practices applicable to the environmental conditions and organisms of the Yellow Sea.
+With regard to trajectory, maricultural practices in the Yellow Sea have progressed towards ecological, efficient and environmentally friendly path during the Phase II project.
+The project developed and tested more sustainable practices applicable to the environmental conditions and organisms of the Yellow Sea.
 With financial and regulatory support, these can be scaled up and implemented at commercial levels.

-2.2 Pollutants
+2.2 Pollution

-In the Phase I, YSLME project, the Regional Working Group on Pollution (RWG-P) identified nitrogen and phosphorus, fecal substances, heavy metals and organic contaminants, and marine litter as the major pollution problems in the Yellow Sea (C-NSAP, p 21).
+Nutrients, heavy metals and organic contaminants, and marine litter are the major pollution problems in the Yellow Sea (K-NSAP & C-NSAP, p 21).
 The Phase II YSLME SAP Implementation project addressed these pollutants in ten management actions, which fall into the general categories of water and sediment quality, marine litter, and contaminants.